 By the XML standard, values assumed by elements can be distinguished by their types, e.g. boolean, float, double, string, date.
 The same applies to attributes.
 The user can determine how elements and attributes are used (optional, required or prohibited).
 If declared necessary, the frequency of occurrence of elements with a given name (number of siblings of identical names) can be restricted.
 In the XML schema, this is specified by the attributes minOccurs and maxOccurs.

-In accordance with the XML standard (version 1.0) the following keywords are used in the current document to characterize the elements and attributes:
+In accordance with the XML Schema Definition Language version 1.1 Part 2 the following keywords are used in the current document to characterize the elements and attributes:

 — Type,

-— Value Space,
+— Value space,

 — Default,